BaliDataMan/Transfer-learning-in-Computer-Vision/README.md

 Will take this Computer Vision journey of hands-on playbooks with state of the art computer vision AI Models!!

 **P.S** - If interested to collab- feel free to ping me at datamansahil(at)gmail(dot)com
-- If this really helped you - don't hesitate to press the **STAR, FORK..**
+- If this repo helped you - don't hesitate to press the **STAR, FORK..**